techwriter-pl/techwriter-pl.github.io/blog/kilka-pytan-do-czesc-31-English/index.md

 necessary links for creating documentation because I do not understand certain aspects.
 As a technical writer, I constantly learn about technology and products, and eventually, I become an expert.
 This reduces the amount of involvement needed from engineers as the project advances.

 However, in the beginning, new technologies used in the product require more reliance on what someone tells me.
 Initially, my task is to piece it together into sentences and achieve the appropriate order of information to get the message across.
 Sometimes, I find content in repositories that I later include in my documentation.
 Such discoveries give me great satisfaction.

-### What is your superpower as a technical writer??
+### What is your superpower as a technical writer?

 I write witty e-mails that are acceptable in a corporate environment.
 This skill comes in handy both in technical writing and daily communication.